munificent/game-programming-patterns/book/introduction.markdown

 Cracking open the source code was a humbling and surprising experience.
 There was brilliant code in graphics, AI, animation, and visual effects.
-We had people who knew how to squeeze every last cycle out of a CPU, and put it to good use.
+We had people who knew how to squeeze every last cycle out of a CPU and put it to good use.
 Stuff I didn't even know was *possible*, these people did before lunch.

 But the *architecture* this brilliant code hung from was often an afterthought.
-They were so focused on *features* that there wasn't much attention left for how they were organized.
+They were so focused on *features* that organization went overlooked.
 Coupling was rife between modules.
 New features were often bolted onto the codebase wherever they could be made to fit.
-To my disillusioned eyes it looked like many programmers, if they ever cracked open *Design Patterns* at all, never got past <a class="pattern" href="singleton.html">Singleton</a>.
+To my disillusioned eyes, it looked like many programmers, if they ever cracked open *Design Patterns* at all, never got past <a class="pattern" href="singleton.html">Singleton</a>.

 Of course, it wasn't really that bad.
-I'd imagined game programmers sitting in some ivory tower covered in whiteboards, calmly discussing architectural minutia for weeks on end.
-The reality was that the code I was looking at was written by people working under intense deadlines.
+I'd imagined game programmers sitting in some ivory tower covered in whiteboards, calmly discussing architectural minutiae for weeks on end.
+The reality was that the code I was looking at was written by people working to meet intense deadlines.
 They did the best they could, and, as I gradually realized, their best was often very good.
 The more time I spent working on game code, the more bits of brilliance I found hiding under the surface.